noamico/bullmq-extra/README.md

 Under the hood the `Router` component leverages `Redis Streams` so you basically get the same publish-subscribe capability as in Kafka, including retention, consumer groups and message replay, but at a fraction of the complexity.
 And the additional useful patterns mentioned above.
+Also, as everything ends up in a BullMQ queue, you can use all the features of BullMQ like retries, priorities, etc.
 The cost/performance ratio is yet to be benchmarked.

 ### Basic Usage: